Init 1

 #include "pack.h"

-The first step will be the implemetation of the Fixed Header Remaining Length functions.
+The first step will be the implementation of the Fixed Header Remaining Length functions.
 The MQTT documentation suggests a pseudo-code implementation in one of the first paragraphs, we’ll stick to that, it’s quiet simple and clear.
-We’ll see why and how after the first byte of the Fixed Header, the next 1 or 2 or 3 or 4 bytes are used to encode the remainig bytes of the packet.
+We’ll see why and how after the first byte of the Fixed Header, the next 1 or 2 or 3 or 4 bytes are used to encode the remaining bytes of the packet.

 The Remaining Length is the number of bytes remaining within the current packet, including data in the variable header and the payload.
 The Remaining Length does not include the bytes used to encode the Remaining Length.